lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 There are eight `LSST Science Collaborations <https://www.lsstcorporation.org/science-collaborations>`_, and new members are always welcome.

 **Participate in the Rubin Community Forum.**
-Ask questions about DP0, or "show and tell" your DP0-related investigations in the `Data Preview 0 <https://community.lsst.org/c/support/dp0>`_ category of the Community Forum.
+Ask questions about DP0, or show-and-tell your DP0-related investigations in the `Data Preview 0 Community Forum category <https://community.lsst.org/c/support/dp0>`_.
 Respond to questions or discussion topics raised by other DP0 delegates.
-This helps to build a global self-supporting network of scientists engaged in LSST reasearch.
+This helps to build a global self-supporting network of scientists engaged in LSST research.

 **Participate in the DP0 virtual seminars.**
-Attend the delegate assemblies, Stack Club, or Third Thursday sessions described above.
+Attend the :ref:`Delegate-Homepage-DP0-Virtual-Seminars` sessions: Delegate Assemblies, Stack Club, or Third Thursday.
 Ask questions and join the breakout discussions.
 All are welcome to volunteer to facilitate a breakout room or to give a presentation (contact Melissa Graham).